-- Identify wildlife species that is causing a problem and develop management strategies specific to that animal. - Protect, maintain and improve critical habitats for wildlife.
-They respect animals, minimizing their suffering when management practices must be put into place. - Name seven preferred wildlife management techniques. - Name methods of wildlife control and deterrents for deer, groundhogs, voles and rabbits.
+- Identify wildlife species that is causing a problem and develop management strategies specific to that animal. - Protect, maintain and improve critical habitats for wildlife. - Name seven preferred wildlife management techniques. - Name methods of wildlife control and deterrents for deer, groundhogs, voles and rabbits.